PARKINSON'S DISEASE with the ROLLING BALL, CLINT and SCARLETT

 Crazy Waterfall

-Find the differences between the proposed symbol combination and the model.
+Identify the differences between the proposed sequence and the model.

-At first, you stimulate visual perception because the person has to analyze the symbols which are presented in order to find the differences.
-The symbols do not have precise meanings so the person must analyze them carefully to do the activity.
+First, you stimulate visual perception since the person has to analyze the symbols presented to spot the differences.
+The symbols present do not have a precise meaning, so the person must analyze them well to perform the task.

-Find a course or create mental images of places and movement stimulate the orientation skills.
+Finding a route or creating mental images of places and movement stimulate orientation skills.

-Finally, you stimulate the fine motor skills because the person has to click on the right indicator to move Scarlett.
+You stimulate the motor skills of the fingers since the person has to press the right arrow to make Clint move.

 Organization